 Lab C: Configure Clientless Remote Access SSL VPNs Using ASDM

 Lab D: Configure AnyConnect Remote Access SSL VPN Using ASDM

 We also have created another lab workbook focused specifically on the Cisco ASA 5500 devices(this lab workbook will also work on the PIX firewalls too!).

 So your next logical step would be to check out our ASA 5500 & PIX Firewalls Demystified!
 Lab Workbook.
 It covers 25 different real world PIX and ASA 5500 series scenarios.
 How to setup ASA Security Levels, a DMZ with multiple internal zones, site to site VPNs and much, much more!
 This is where you really start to have some fun in your CCNA Security Lab!

 That about wraps it up from an equipment perspective.
-The Cisco CCNA Security 640-554 is one of the more expensive labs.
+The Cisco CCNA Security 210-260 is slightly more expensive than a CCNA lab withe the recommended higher end devices and the ASA.
 There is good and bad about that.
-Cisco has finally started to upgrade the lab requirements beyond that of the 15 year old 2500 series routes and are getting into some of the more real world units you will see in the workplace that support some of your advanced features like CCP.
-But I am sure you will agree that it is definitely a major improvement and enhances your learning experience.
+Cisco has finally started to upgrade the lab requirements beyond that of the 20 year old 2500 series routes and are getting into some of the more real world units you will see in the workplace that support some of your advanced features.
+But we are sure you will agree that it is definitely a major improvement and enhances your learning experience.